ScottLogic/blog/_posts/2025-08-08-custom-query-language-antlr-elasticsearch.md

 While, for these trivial examples, it may be obvious how we could programmatically convert from plaintext to a structured query, designing a solution for more complex examples, and ensuring that solution is testable and extensible, is more of a challenge.

 My very first thought when coming to this problem was *'I can use a regex for that'*.
 And yes, I probably could have, at least for a simple grammar like this.
 But most naive approaches such as regex start to fall over for non-trivial grammars.
-Grammars often need an order-of-precedence of their operators, or they might require nesting of operators using brackets.
+Grammars often need an order of precedence of their operators, or they might require nesting of operators using brackets.
 Imagine trying to parse the following with regex, I wouldn't envy you!

 <pre style="text-align:center">
 <code>(cat OR dog) AND (bird AND "elephant seal")</code>